Kos & Nisyros sailing holidays

 Starting out of the yacht charters base of Kos marina, you will can reach Pali before dusk, but in season the port can be packed.
 The basin can accommodate 40+ yachts / catamarans, or 50+ if yachts are able to raft up near the red harbour light.

 Strong northerlies (including Meltemi, NW) make the entrance cumbersome.
-Worse again, the South side of the entrance is silted up.
-Most charts show buoys marking the silts, however we have never seen any buoys (not in 2019, 2020 or 2021, or before).
+Worse again, the south side of the entrance is silted up.
+Most charts show buoys marking the silts, don't rely on these (or on their colours).
 Keep close to the green harbour light, because the existence of the silts is not disputed.

 Anchor over sand / mud (a few stones); solid holding.